Best 6-Month CD Rates of November 2024: Earn 5% APY

 Minimum deposit requirement

-Many CDs require a minimum deposit to open the account, but some have lower or even no minimum deposit requirements such as the Synchrony CD, making them more accessible.
+Many CDs require a minimum deposit to open the account, but some have lower or even no minimum deposit requirements such as the one offered by Synchrony Bank, making them more accessible.
 If you have several hundred dollars to save, look for a CD with a low or no minimum deposit requirement.

 CD term